Arshya-S/Group-3---Midterm/README.md

 ## About

 A todo list that can auto-categorize items into one of four categories.
 Users can view their todo list items by category, mark them as complete and change the category of an item manually.
+(Images Below!)

 ## Getting Started